 - Add an apostrophe and -s to form the possessive of singular nouns and indefinite pronouns not ending in -s. - o Examples: Kevin's dog, the defendant's statement, everyone's business - ➤ The apostrophe alone is placed after the -s to form the possessive of plural nouns ending in -s. - Examples: the twin brothers' horses, the witnesses' affidavits, six weeks' pay For plural nouns not ending in -s, add an apostrophe and -s to form the possessive.
-Examples: the men's retreat, the children's musical, the geese's eggs NOTE: For proper nouns ending in -s, either the apostrophe alone or adding an apostrophe and -s is considered acceptable, though reflecting proper pronunciation of the possessive form is preferred.
-E.g., Henry James's novels, Mississippi Rivers' banks, Moses's staff - > To reflect joint possession, add the apostrophe only to the final noun; however, to indicate individual possession, add an apostrophe to all nouns. - o Examples: Todd and Alyssa's new house is in the city.
-The parents' and teacher's goals were at odds. - For compound words, add the apostrophe to the last element. - o Example: Pam's mother-in-law's visit was cut short. - ➤ Use an apostrophe to indicate omission of letters (contractions) and numbers (first two digits of a year). - o Examples: isn't, don't, it's, we're the class of '25 - ➤ Use an apostrophe to form the plural of lowercase letters and single-digit numbers expressed numerically. - o Example: dotting your i's and crossing your t's, rubric scores of all 3's
+Examples: the men's retreat, the children's musical, the geese's eggs NOTE: For proper nouns ending in -s, the major style guides specify adding an apostrophe and -s.
+Always defer to the requirements stated in your field's particular style guide.
+E.g., Henry James's novels, Mississippi Rivers' banks, Moses's staff - To reflect joint possession, add the apostrophe only to the final noun; however, to indicate individual possession, add an apostrophe to all nouns. - o Examples: Todd and Alyssa's new house is in the city.
+The parents' and teacher's goals were at odds. - For compound words, add the apostrophe to the last element. - o Example: Pam's mother-in-law's visit was cut short. - ➤ Use an apostrophe to indicate omission of letters (contractions) and numbers (first two digits of a year). - o Examples: isn't, don't, it's, we're the class of '25 - > Use an apostrophe to form the plural of lowercase letters and single-digit numbers expressed numerically. - o Example: dotting your i's and crossing your t's, rubric scores of all 3's